Well, the Justice Department has announced the indictment of Ted Stevens, the longest-serving Republican senator.

 What's happened?

-By the way, I I remind you, and I ted these, these high prices cannot be supported for very long by the market.
+By the way, I remind you, and I said these high prices cannot be supported for very long by the market.

-I mean they have not stopped speculating sturdily.
+I mean, they have not stopped speculating snurdily.

-They're speculating the price is gonna go down now, not up.
+They're speculating the price is going to go down now, not up.

 They haven't stopped speculating.